 Just a few decades ago, it was commonplace and even considered the best option to put money into traditional savings accounts and other short-term lending options offered by financial institutions.
 During those times, interest rates were significantly higher (though this ranges widely from one country to the next).
 Additionally, inflation was lower.
 This made for a small, but simple, returns on your savings.
 You didn’t have to make complicated decisions when you could earn a return of 2 to 4 percent, or sometimes significantly higher, in a traditional bank account.
 Things have changed, though.

 One of the key problems with investing in these traditional accounts stems from inflation.
 Consider that some countries are seeing inflation at a rate of 2, 3, or higher percent per year and you can see why the .5 to 2 percent interest from some bank accounts (or lower) is simply not worthwhile.
 It is actually costing you money to hold onto your money in this manner.
 Add to this the poor rate of return and the simple fact that you have to pay fees on most accounts today, and this is simply a losing battle.
-Today’s financial advisors only recommend using these accounts when you need to keep money on hand.
+Today’s financial advisers only recommend using these accounts when you need to keep money on hand.
 This is ideal for those who need money that’s easily within reach.
 Otherwise, you end up losing money by simply holding onto your cash.

 How Are You Losing Money, Though?

 You can clearly see how inflation, fees, and the overall poor rate of return can impact your bank balance.
-However, there is more money being lost here than you may realize.
+However, there is more money being lost here than you may realise.
 If you choose to invest in these accounts instead of stocks, bonds, and other more lucrative investments you are losing even more money.